KanopusDev/.github/profile/README.md

-**About Us - Canopus Development**
+**About Us - Kanopus Development**

-At **Canopus Development**, we are dedicated to driving innovation in artificial intelligence, machine learning, and open-source software development.
+At **Kanopus Development**, we are dedicated to driving innovation in artificial intelligence, machine learning, and open-source software development.
 Our mission is to create a global AI/ML community while inspiring developers to contribute to impactful open-source projects.

 ### **Our Vision**
 We envision a world where cutting-edge technology is accessible to all, fostering learning, creativity, and technological advancement.
 By building a supportive AI/ML ecosystem, we aim to break barriers and empower the next generation of developers.